SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 ASSERT it2 = it1.

-"Examples assignments to demonstrate the KEY and MAPPING additions
+"Example assignments to demonstrate the KEY and MAPPING additions
 TYPES:
     BEGIN OF s2,
       a TYPE string,